Crafting Winning Law Firm Website Content

 The first step is understanding what people are already looking for.
 We use a tool called Ahrefs to understand what people are searching and how often.

 This insight can give you a tremendous advantage when organizing your law firm’s website content.
-How you refer to a topic as an attorney may be completely different than how the vast majority of other people do.
+How you refer to a topic as a law firm may be completely different than how the vast majority of potential clients.

 For instance, we hear often attorneys refer to themselves as ‘criminal defense attorneys,’ but what the average Joe is really searching for is a ‘criminal lawyer.’